pzverkov/app-survival-android/README.md

 ## Component metrics (Android terms)

-Internally the simulator tracks a few generic signals per component:
+Internally, the simulator tracks a few generic signals per component:

 - **Capacity** (how much work it can process per tick)
 - **Latency** (time cost for work)